List of King of the Hill home video releases

-King of the Hill season box sets have been released on DVD since 2003 in region 1, region 2 and in region 4.
-Seasons one to thirteen have been released in region 1 and seasons one to five in region 2 and region 4.
-The first six seasons were issued by 20th Century Fox Home Entertainment; releases of seasons seven and onwards were by Olive Films, who acquired the rights in 2014.
-For details on episodes listed below, refer to the List of King of the Hill episodes.
+King of the Hill season box sets have been released on DVD since 2003 in Region 1, Region 2 and Region 4.
+Seasons one to thirteen have been released in both Region 1 and Region 2, though only seasons one to five were released in Region 4.
+The first six seasons were issued by 20th Century Fox Home Entertainment; releases of season seven and onward were by Olive Films, who acquired the rights in 2014.

 Release summary

 Region 1

-All of the below are region 1 (North America) box sets featuring entire seasons of the show.
-As yet, no single disc compilation standalone DVDs have been released as they have with The Simpsons, Futurama and Family Guy.
+Below is a list of Region 1 box sets featuring complete seasons of the show.
+Currently, no single disc-compilation DVDs have been released as they have with The Simpsons, Futurama, Family Guy, and American Dad!.

 The Complete First Season

 This is the first King of the Hill box set, released on July 1, 2003.
 It contains all thirteen episodes produced (only 12 were aired in season 1, one episode was held over for broadcast with season 2) from the first season (1997) spread across three DVD-9s (single-sided, dual layer).

 The set features Dolby Digital 2.0 audio in English and Spanish, and is presented in full-frame, with optional closed captions and subtitles in English and Spanish.

 This set is the only one to present the episodes in production order; seasons 2 and onward were issued in airdate order.